ConnieJacques/Portfolio/README.md

 Hi I'm Connie and this is my portfolio of work.

-Have a look around, dig into the code and check out the live site to set to me, my stack, my work and where I'm going.
+Have a look around, dig into the code and check out the live site to get to know me, my stack, my work and where I'm going.

 The deployed site is available at: https://conniejacques.github.io/Portfolio/